Skip to On this page All posts

 How EnviousWispr Keeps Your Voice Intact

 EnviousWispr splits the work into two stages: transcription and post-processing.
 Transcription runs locally on your Mac using on-device speech recognition via Core ML.
 That gives you accurate raw text.
-Post-processing is where you shape it.
+Post-processing is where your voice gets preserved.

 Here’s what makes the difference for writers: